aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 -  ``base_job_name`` Name to assign for the training job that the ``fit`` method launches.
 If not specified, the estimator generates a default job name, based on the training image name and current timestamp.
+-  ``image_name`` An alternative docker image to use for training and serving.
+If specified, the estimator will use this image for training and hosting, instead of selecting the appropriate SageMaker official image based on framework_version and py_version.
+Refer to: `SageMaker TensorFlow Docker Containers
+   <#sagemaker-tensorflow-docker-containers>`_ for details on what the Official images support
+   and where to find the source code to build your custom image.

 Optional Hyperparameters